Chapter Six - US Securities Exchange - pink herring

 Australian Federal Police Investigation File No/1

 AFP transcripts dated 26 September 1994 include evidence that shows quite clearly that my telephone conversations were listened to over an extended period, without my knowledge.
-It can be shown that these transcripts were provided to Dr Gordon Hughes (the arbitrator) and it is indisputable that this should have been all the proof that the arbitrator needed, but still, he didn’t make any ruling regarding this evidence, even though the AFP had proved that my phone calls had definitely been listened to secretly.
+It can be shown that these transcripts were provided to Dr Gordon Hughes (the arbitrator).
+It is indisputable that this should have been all the proof that the arbitrator needed.
+However, still, he didn’t make any ruling regarding this evidence, even though the AFP had proved that my phone calls had definitely been listened to secretly.
 Why did the arbitrator ignore this evidence?

 AFP Evidence File No 2-A to 2-C